TerrenceMM2/intro-to-tdd-training/README.md

 ## Summary

-The materials, exercises, and instructions in this repo are meant to provide a brief introduction to Jest, Jest-CLI, Enyzme, and based TDD concepts.
+The materials, exercises, and instructions in this repo are meant to provide a brief, hands-on introduction to Jest, Jest-CLI, Enyzme, and basic TDD concepts.
 Use the `INSTRUCTIONS.md` to complete the exercises.

 ### Resources